kimiaf1998/QextSerialPort/README.md

 It's very easy to compile QextSerialPort directly into your application.

-Download the source code, and put it in any location you like.
+ -Download the source code, and put it in any location you like.

- Run following command to generate library.
+ -Run following command to generate library.

           qmake
           make (or nmake)
           sudo make install (or nmake install)

-Add following line to your project's file
+ -Add following line to your project's file

           CONFIG += extserialport

-Using QextSerialPort in your code.
+ -Using QextSerialPort in your code.

             #include "qextserialport.h"
             ....